SamuelPfisterer/multilingual-tts-parliament-dataset-audio-text-alignment/testing/own_pipeline/parliament_transcript_aligner/docs/diagrams/implementation_status.md

 7. **Library Update Handling**:
    - Investigate how library updates affect existing running processes
    - Implement versioning system to manage compatibility
    - Design migration pathways for existing deployments

+8. **Multi-Transcript Alignment Strategy**:
+   - Implement the option to merge multiple transcripts that are potential matches for a video
+   - the transcriptaligner should find the matching parts of the transcripts automatically already

 ## Potentially Update Documentation For